Laughing owl: Vocalisations

 The call of the laughing owl has been described as "a loud cry made up of a series of dismal shrieks frequently repeated".
 The species was given its name because of this sound.
 Other descriptions of the call were: "A peculiar barking noise ... just like the barking of a young dog"; "Precisely the same as two men 'cooeying' to each other from a distance"; "A melancholy hooting note", or a high-pitched chattering, only heard when the birds were on the wing and generally on dark and drizzly nights or immediately preceding rain.
 Various whistling, chuckling and mewing notes were observed from a captive bird.

-Buller (1905) mentions the testimony of a correspondent who claimed that laughing owls would be attracted by accordion play.
-Given that recorded vocalizations are an effective means to attract owls, and given the similarity of a distant accordion's tune to the call of the laughing owl as reported, the method might have worked.
+One correspondent claimed that laughing owls would be attracted by accordion play.